KristaJoy/Web-Design-Challenge/README.md

 # Web-Design-Challenge

-Open the index.html file to view the dashboard layout I created to view the data analysis of weather data.
+Open the index.html file to view the dashboard layout I created to view analysis of weather data.